 During the physical exam, your healthcare provider will press on your elbow at various sites to evaluate for tenderness.
 With tennis elbow, there is usually tenderness about one centimeter from the lateral epicondyle itself.

-Your healthcare provider will also move (flex and extend) your wrist while your arm and elbow are held out to see if this increases or reproduces your pain.
+Your healthcare provider will also flex and extend your wrist while your arm and elbow are held out to see if this increases or reproduces your pain.

 Other Tests

-Likewise, a magnetic resonance imaging (MRI) scan is also often normal, although in some individuals the affected tendon may show some abnormal changes.
-An MRI can also be useful for diagnosing radial tunnel syndrome
+- MRI or magnetic resonance imaging (MRI) may show some abnormal changes with tennis elbow.
+An MRI can also be useful for diagnosing radial tunnel syndrome.

 Recovering from tennis elbow can be a long process.
-Some people don't achieve full recovery for one or two years after their symptoms begin.
-Others may recover completely in around six months.
+Some people achieve full recovery within one or two years after their symptoms begin.
+Others may recover completely in as little as six months.

 The good news is that tennis elbow usually gets better on its own.
 Treatment of tennis elbow entails simple, non-surgical steps.
 With sufficient time, most individuals respond well.